atcoder/ac-library/document_en/appendix.md

 In the first case, $m$ is automatically set to be $998244353$.
 In the second case, $m$ becomes the value that is explicitly specified, which is $924844033$ here.

+### 💻 explicit specifier

+Constructors of structs except `modint` are declared with the explicit specifier.

 ## Precise requirements in Segtree / LazySegtree

 In some situations, the cardinality of algebraic structures for Segtree / LazySegtree would be infinite.
 In precise meaning, it may break the constraints in the document.